- Academic Policies and Processes

 Search the "Current Research Projects" page for an open project that is relevant to your interests and studies.
-Reach out to the primary contact listed to apply for a position.
+Projects may be added throughout registration, so make sure to check back.

-In order to register for SURO (SOC 394), the SURO instructor must give permission for the department staff to issue you an override.
-You are responsible for making sure you are officially enrolled for SOC 394 before the semester’s drop/add deadline.
+Students are responsible for making sure they are officially enrolled for SOC 394 before the semester’s drop/add deadline.